 More metaphorically, it's not just the Emperor, but every common soldier.
 The average Imperial Guardsman is not crazy, but what can he do?
 He fires his weapon at the enemy of the day and hopes for the best, but no matter how competent or heroic he is, the consequences of his actions will inevitably be erased under the unstoppable march of GRIMDARK.

 In one of the darker examples of this trope, Winston Smith feels like the only sane man in 1984.
 On the other hand, O'Brien sees him as insane due to his refusal to accept the Party's dominance over the universe (in one of the most infamous examples, 2+ 2=5, if the Party decrees that that is the case).
 One of the working titles for 1984 was "The Last Man In Europe".
+Much like with Catch-22 listed above, the novel is meant to be an exploration of whether something approaching sanity is truly possible when society itself has gone insane.

 The title character of Odd Thomas, but only by a very narrow margin.
 He sees the spirits of the restless dead, and once tried to prevent a massacre with nothing more than hope and his bare hands.
 Other people around him have, variously, tried to nuke major cities in the United States, summoned bizarre constructs on his subconscious using quantum physics, and threatened to steal Odd's soul unless he showed her how to see dead people.